You’re impatient to become a better writer.

 You come across a promising new tip online – maybe even on this blog – and so you add it to your mental stockpile of writing tools and techniques.

-But when it’s time to actually write, you have so many different approaches floating around in your head that you wrestle to combine them into a coherent strategy.
+But when you’re ready to actually start your blog and write, you have so many different approaches floating around in your head that you wrestle to combine them into a coherent strategy.

 Some tips are complementary, but others seem contradictory.
 And weighing all the options can lead to paralysis – the tyranny of choice.